The Markov-Chain Polytope with Applications

 \subsection{Code Definitions, Encoding and Decoding}

-{\em Note: In what follows we assume that the input probabilities satisfy $\sum_i p_i=1$ and that each $p_i$ can be represented using $b$ bits, i.e., each probability is a integral multiple of $2^{-b}$.
+{\em Note: We assume $\sum_i p_i=1$ and that each $p_i$ can be represented using $b$ bits, i.e., each probability is an integral multiple of $2^{-b}$.
 The running time of our algorithm will, for fixed $m,$ be polynomial in $b$ and $n$, i.e., weakly polynomial.

 }